cockroachdb/docs/src/current/cockroachcloud/folders.md

 To move a folder and its contents into another folder:

 1. Go to the **Clusters** page.
 The folders and clusters at the root of the organization are shown.
-1. Browse to the folder that contains the folder you want to move.
+1. Browse to the location of the folder that you want to move.
 1. Next to the folder you want to move, click the three-dots **Action** button and select **Move folder**.
 1. In the dialog, set **Destination** to the new location for the folder, then click **Next**.
 1. Click **Move**.